qnub/meteor-accounts-react-material-ui/README.md

     /enroll-account

 Also you need to place `<Accounts.ui.Dialogs />` (it's invisible component with popup dialogs) in your root (with `/` URL) page or even in main layout to allow user do restore password, verify email and other two-step things.

+## WiKi

+Additional info can be obtained from [WiKi on GitHub](https://github.com/qnub/meteor-accounts-react-material-ui/wiki).

 ## Components